Canada Votes For New Government To Take On Trump - UrduPoint

 Canada Votes For New Government To Take On Trump

-Canadians began voting on Monday for a new government to confront annexation threats from the United States and deal directly with President Donald Trump, whose trade war has defined the campaign
+Canada elects a new government on Monday to confront annexation threats from the United States and deal directly with President Donald Trump, whose trade war has defined the campaign

-Ottawa, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2025) Canadians began voting on Monday for a new government to confront annexation threats from the United States and deal directly with President Donald Trump, whose trade war has defined the campaign.
+Ottawa, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2025) Canada elects a new government on Monday to confront annexation threats from the United States and deal directly with President Donald Trump, whose trade war has defined the campaign.

 Carney, 60, has never held elected office and only replaced Justin Trudeau as prime minister last month.
 He had a lucrative career as an investment banker before serving as the central bank governor in both Canada and Britain.